Richard Marienstras: Life

-Marienstras was born in Warsaw to a middle-class PolishJewish family.
+Marienstras was born in Warsaw to a middle-class Polish-Jewish family.
 His parents divorced when he was three years old, and his mother took him abroad, travelling around Italy until they settled on the Riviera.
 He grew up bilingual in Polish and French and studied at the Lycée Janson-de-Sailly in Paris, until the war.
 Moving to the unoccupied southeastern part of Vichy France, he was called up prematurely, aged 15, to work in the Service du travail obligatoire (STO) whereupon he fled to Vercours where, the only intellectual in his group, he joined the French Resistance.

 At war's end, he worked for three years assisting Holocaust survivors to find asylum, learning that his father had been one of the victims.
 In 1948 he went to the newly established state of Israel where he fought in the Arab-Israeli war, only to return soon after the cessation of hostilities with a sense of disillusionment, and rejoined his family in a pension on Rue Saint-Jacques.
 His friendship with the future novelist André Schwarz-Bart dates to this period.

 He taught himself English and with his wife Elise, a young historian who also was of Polish-Jewish background, moved to Habib Bourguiba's Tunis in 1957, which by then had gained its independence.
 There he spent four years teaching French in secondary schools and earned his agrégation certificate.
 He then taught in the United States for two years (1961-1963).
 On his return to France he was given a position to teach at the Sorbonne.
 When the general strike of May 1968 broke out, Marienstras supported the students, even helping them raise barricades on Rue Monsieur-le-Prince.
 When Edgar Faure's reform split up Paris University into 13 different branches, Marienstras was responsible for creating the anglophone branch of the UFR (Unité de Formation et de Recherche), and thereafter served as professor of English at Paris Diderot University.

 He thought of Jews as a "diaspora people." (peuple en diaspora) In 1967, together with Pierre Vidal-Naquet, Marienstras founded Le Cercle Gaston-Crémieux whose purpose, according to Sylvain Cypel, was the promotion of Jewish life in the diaspora without its being "feudalised" by either the synagogue or Zionism.
 Marienstras was a staunch advocate for the preservation of Yiddish and its culture.